OWASP/Top10/2021/docs/A03_2021-Injection.md

 ## Overview

 Injection slides down to the third position.
 94% of the applications were tested for some form of injection with a max incidence rate of 19%, an average incidence rate of 3%, and 274k occurances.
-Notable CWEs included are
+Notable Common Weakness Enumerations (CWEs) included are
 *CWE-79: Cross-site Scripting*, *CWE-89: SQL Injection*, and *CWE-73:
 External Control of File Name or Path*.